BroadcomMFD/opsrexx-language-support/README.md

 ```
 3. To enable login to API ML using Zowe Explorer and access to z/OS data sets using SSO, edit the `zosmf` profile in the Zowe team configuration file to include only the base path to the z/OSMF API registered to the API ML instance specified in your `base` profile.

-An example of an edited `zosmf` profile is shown here:
+The following example shows a `zosmf` profile that has been configured for Zowe API ML:

 ``` json
       "zosmf": {